willemt/pearldb/README.rst

 Put without a key
 -----------------
 If you want PearDB to generate a key for you, just use POST.
-The Location header in the response has the URI of the newly created resource.
-The URI is the URL safe base64 encoded UUID4.

 .. code-block:: bash